talon-one/TalonOne.cs/docs/ManagementApi.md

 # **CopyCampaignToApplications**
 > InlineResponse2002 CopyCampaignToApplications (int applicationId, int campaignId, CampaignCopy body)

-Copy the campaign into every specified application
+Copy the campaign into the specified application

-Copy the campaign into every specified application.
+Copy the campaign into all specified application.

 ### Example
 ```csharp